The Home Page of JHS Publishing Ministries

 "Let the saints be joyful in glory; let them sing aloud upon their beds.
 Let the high praises of God be in their mouth, and a two-edged sword in their hand, to execute vengeance upon the heathen, and punishments upon the people; to bind their kings with chains, and their nobles with fetters of iron; to execute upon them the judgment written; this honor have all his saints."
 (Psalm 149:5-9)

 The Old Covenant Kingdom of Zion exercised both SPIRITUAL, MILITARY, and LEGAL authority over the people of God, the Jews.
-After the Babylonian Exile, the MILITARY and LEGAL authority (exercised by a King) over the Kingdom of Zion passed to foreign occupying powers, such as Babylon, Persia, Greece, and Rome, but the SPIRITUAL authority over the people of God (exercised by the Priesthood of Levi) remained in place.
+After the Babylonian Exile, the MILITARY and LEGAL authority (exercised by a King) over the Kingdom of Zion passed to foreign occupying powers, such as Babylon, Persia, Greece, and Rome, but the SPIRITUAL authority over the people of God (exercised by the Priesthood of Levi) remained in place until the crucifixion of Jesus Christ which ended the Old Covenant with Israel.

 During the earthly lifetime of Jesus Christ, as the rightful Son of David, He exercised His own LEGAL authority over the Kingdom of Zion by passing the SPIRITUAL authority of the Kingdom of Zion to the head of the first Assembly of Believers, Peter.
 Subsequent leaders of the same Assembly, starting with the half-brother of Jesus (James), received the same SPIRITUAL authority as Pastor of the Assembly in Jerusalem.
 And every God-called Pastor of every Biblical Assembly of Christ in the world today exercises this same SPIRITUAL (not MILITARY or LEGAL) authority over their individual flocks of God as God's Spokesman to them.